ash/raku-course/essentials/functions/exercises/function-table/solution/index.md

 {% include menu.html %}

-This program is, probably, a good example for using the `loop` loop.
-With it, you can set both the edges of the interval and the step directly in the units you need.
+This program is, probably, a good example of using the `loop` loop.
+With it, you can set both the edges and the step directly in the units you need.
 Note that you can return to this task later after learning Raku _sequences_.

 ## Code